alukosdev/ccsp/reference/glossary.md

 Any data left over after sanitization and disposal methods have been attempted.
 ==- Data Replication
 The process of copying data from one location to another.
 The system works to keep up-to-date copies of its data in the event of a disaster.
+==- Database Activity Monitoring (DAM)
+Captures and records, at a minimum, all SQL activity in real time or near real time, including database administrator activity, across multiple database platforms; and can generate alerts on policy violations.

+A DAM operates at layer 7 of the OSI model.
 ==- Demand Management
 Can we meet our demand requirements (can we scale up and down)?
 Elasticity in the cloud solves this.
 ==- Digital Signatures